Wandalen/willbe/doc/version2.eng/concept/SectionExported.md

     originalWillFilesPath: 'path::original.will.files'
 ```

-The `exported` section with two `export` and`export.debug` resources are generated during the export of this module. `exported` resources contain links to the list of files, the original `will-file` and the base directory in which the files are located.
+The `exported` section with two `export` and`export.debug` resources are generated during the export of this module. `exported` resources contain links to the list of files, the original `willfile` and the base directory in which the files are located.

 ```yml
 path :